Loibl Pass: Loibl Tunnel

 The tunnel reopened as a border crossing between Austria and the Federal People's Republic of Yugoslavia in 1950 and expanded in the early 1960s to two lanes in November 1963.
-The old road over the summit of the mountain pass has been closed for motorised traffic since 1967.
+The old road over the summit of the mountain pass has been closed to motor traffic since 1967.

 Recreation

 Sledge piste after December snow fall.

 In summer, the old road pass provides access to hiking routes along the main ridge of Karawank Mountains.
-Almost every winter a sled run set up on the southern (Slovenian) side of the pass.
+Almost every winter a sled run is set up on the southern (Slovenian) side of the pass.